Princess Lulu: Reception

 The series was criticized for excessive product placement and its unrealistic storylines, such that lead actress Kim Jung-eun herself nearly walked off the set.
 On September 10, 2005, she posted on her Internet fan cafe an entry titled "I am sorry."
 In the entry, she said she no longer had any confidence in acting in a story that was unconvincing and had been forcibly extended.
 She also said, "Due to the flow of the drama, which is becoming increasingly difficult to understand, I cannot force the viewers to accept my insincerity and I am no longer confident in portraying a character that changes at every episode."
 She also criticized the current drama production system.
-"I had to shoot the episode for Thursday that very afternoon, and it was only Saturday that I could get the script for the next Wednesday's episode."
+"I had to shoot the episode for Thursday that very afternoon, and it was only Saturday that I could get the script for next Wednesday's episode."
 Viewers who read the entry posted varying reactions on the Internet board of the drama; while some of them agreed with her assessment of the problems of the TV production system, others criticized her for being unprofessional.
 The production staff eventually persuaded Kim to continue filming, and she went back to work the next day, September 11.